POSTECH-CVLab/PyTorch-StudioGAN/README.md

 - h5py
 - tqdm

-You can easily install the environment setting we used as follows:
+You can install the recommended environment setting as follows:

 ```
 conda env create -f environment.yml -n StudioGAN
 ```

 ## 4. Dataset(CIFAR10, Tiny ImageNet, ImageNet possible)
+The folder structure of the datasets is shown below:
 ```
 ├── data
    └── ILSVRC2012